-Counting macros for weight loss while breastfeeding can be a very effective way to lose weight, maintain muscle, and completely change your body after baby.
-I personally do not count macros, and preach a program based on eating clean and learning real hunger and full cues.
-I believe this is really important for long-term success, BUT a macro plan can provide the structure a new mom needs to stay within her calories, and making the most of those calories.
+Counting macros for weight loss while breastfeeding can be a very effective way to lose weight, maintain muscle, and completely change your body after a baby.
+I personally do not count macros and preach a program based on eating clean and learning real hunger and full cues.
+I believe this is really important for long-term success, BUT a macro plan can provide the structure a new mom needs to stay within her calories and make the most of those calories.
 Let’s look at what macro counting is, and how it can be very beneficial for postpartum weight loss while breastfeeding.

 What is Macro Counting?

 Counting your macros is a more complex way of counting calories.
 You start with your daily caloric needs to maintain your weight, then decrease that number to reduce your overall weight.
 Within that total, let’s say it is 1500 calories, you will eat specific ratios of carbs, protein and fat.
 Rather than focusing on your total calories each day, you are hitting your totals of grams (or you can convert to calories) of each macro.
-For some, this kind of structure and in depth knowledge of the foods you are eating is really helpful.
+For some, this kind of structure and in-depth knowledge of the foods you are eating is really helpful.
 It also keeps a good balance of a variety of foods.
-By doing this, all your calories for one day don’t end up being one major macro nutrient.
-Unless you are following a keto-focused diet, your macros are going to be split in a way to help you monitor your numbers of each macro.
-For a keto diet, you will be mostly fats, with little carbs and protein.
+By doing this, all your calories for one day don’t end up being one major macronutrient.
+Unless you are following a keto-focused diet, your macros are going to be split in a way to help you monitor the numbers of each macro.
+For a keto diet, you will be mostly fat, with little carbs and protein.

 How is a macro method beneficial for breastfeeding and weight loss?